Skip over main navigation

 The thyroid gland is an endocrine gland in your neck.
 It makes two hormones that are secreted into the blood: thyroxine (T4) and triiodothyronine (T3).
 These hormones are necessary for all the cells in your body to work normally.

-Thyroid disorders are very common and tend mainly to occur in women, although anybody - men, teenagers, children and babies, too - can be affected.
+Thyroid disorders are very common and mainly occur in women, although people of all genders and ages can be affected.
 About one in 20 people has some kind of thyroid disorder, which may be temporary or permanent.

 What does my thyroid gland do?

-The thyroid makes two hormones that it secretes into the blood stream.
-One is called thyroxine; this hormone contains four atoms of iodine and is often called T4.
+The thyroid makes two hormones that are released into the bloodstream.
+One is called thyroxine.
+This hormone contains four atoms of iodine and is often called T4.
 The other is called triiodothyronine, which contains three atoms of iodine and is often called T3.
-In the cells and tissues of the body the T4 is converted to T3.
+In the cells and tissues of the body, the T4 is converted to T3.
 It is the T3, derived from T4 or secreted as T3 from the thyroid gland, which is biologically active and influences the activity of all the cells and tissues of your body.

 What do my thyroid hormones do for me?

-The T4, or rather the T3 derived from it, and the T3 secreted directly by the thyroid gland influence the metabolism of your body cells.
+The T4, or rather the T3 derived from it, and the T3 released directly by the thyroid gland influence the metabolism of your body cells.
 In other words, it regulates the speed with which your body cells work.
-If too much of the thyroid hormones are secreted, the body cells work faster than normal, and you have hyperthyroidism.
-If you become hyperthyroid because of too much secretion of the hormones from the thyroid gland, the increased activity of your body cells or body organs may lead, for example, to a quickening of your heart rate or increased activity of your intestine so that you have frequent bowel motions or even diarrhoea.
+If too much of the thyroid hormones are released, the body cells work faster than normal, and you have hyperthyroidism (overactive thyroid).
+If you become hyperthyroid because of too much thyroid hormone, the increased activity of your body cells or body organs may lead, for example, to a quickening of your heart rate or increased activity of your intestine so that you have frequent bowel motions or even diarrhoea.

-On the other hand if too little of the thyroid hormones are produced (known as hypothyroidism), the cells and organs of your body slow down.
-If you become hypothyroid, your heart rate, for example, may be slower than normal and your intestines work sluggishly, so you become constipated.
+On the other hand, if too little of the thyroid hormones are produced, the cells and organs of your body slow down.
+This is known as hypothyroidism (underactive thyroid).
+If you become hypothyroid, your heart rate, for example, may be slower than normal and your intestines may work sluggishly, so you become constipated.

 What can go wrong with my thyroid?